 In researching an avocado question raised by a reader, I found an interesting article dealing with, among other things, making the plant branch.

 The avocado grown from a pit as a houseplant gives unpredictable results.
 Pinching out the growing tip does not always cause the desired branching.
 Some plants put out just one stem that continues to grow straight up.
-The result is a tall leaves at the top.
+The result is a tall crooked or angled trunk with a few leaves at the top.